garciagarjose/IntervalQuestionStat/README.md

 * * *

 ### Authors
-Jose Garcia Garcia, with contributions from Asun Lubiano.
+José García-García, with contributions from María Asunción Lubiano.

 * * *